Please browse through out FAQ to find answers to your questions/queries. If you stil need help, please contact us here.

 To view a few pictures of our Bamboo Huts accommodation please check out our accommodation page here

-If you prefer a more luxury option or prefer to arrange your own accommodation, you can book our ‘SIMPLY” packages in which you participate fully in the retreat program while booking your own accommodation.
+If you prefer to arrange your own accommodation, you can book our ‘SIMPLY” packages in which you participate fully in the retreat program while booking your own accommodation.
 There is more information about the local accommodation options on our accommodation page here.

 Can I book my own accommodation?

-If you are interested in booking your own accommodation or upgrading to a luxury accommodation option please check our Simply Yoga package here.
+If you are interested in booking your own accommodation please check our Simply Yoga package here.

 My available dates are different than the ones the you've offered.
 Can I start whenever I want?